 - Artists are requested to submit between 10 and 20 works for consideration.
 Works for consideration may be on your website portfolio (list the complete URL in the application), images submitted via email, or images on a CD.
 Digital files should meet these specifications:

-- Applicants are required to submit the Image Documentation List (found on pages 3 & 4 of the Display Case Application).
-This list will provide the library with all necessary information about the collection.
-If your application is accepted, the library will also use this information for inventory purposes when the collection is installed.
+- Applicants are required to submit the Image Documentation List (found on pages 3 & 4 of the Gallery Application).
+This list will provide the library with all necessary information about the artwork.
+If your application is accepted, the library will also use this information for inventory purposes when the artwork is installed.

 - An Artist Statement* is a valuable asset for the library’s understanding of your artwork.
 This is a brief description (no more than 1 page) of what your artwork is about and what motivates and inspires your work.
 Your Artist Statement should be typed on a separate 8.5 x 11” page and should be clearly labeled with “Artist Statement” and your full name at the top.
 This statement, if framed, can be hung along with the artwork for patrons to read.